 - Accessibility A VoIP phone system is definitely better in terms of accessibility than a traditional phone system.
 Location or distance makes no difference to a VoIP system, whether you are calling your head office on the other side of the country or trying to connect with someone living on the other side of the world.
 As long as you have a good internet connection, communication is very much possible.

-- Low cost VoIP can help businesses and individuals greatly economize on cost.
+- Low-cost VoIP can help businesses and individuals greatly economize on costs.
 This happens since there is only one single network carrying the data and voice offered by only one supplier.
 If you have a broadband internet connection (cable or DSL), you can make computer-to-computer phone calls anywhere in the world, free of charge.
-If you want to make a computer-to-phone connection, there is typically a fee for this, but is probably much more reasonable than your regular phone service.
+If you want to make a computer-to-phone connection, there is typically a fee for this but is probably much more reasonable than your regular phone service.